Skip to main content

 First Sign of Waking up-Dec '17, First Cycle out of MLC Mar '18-Jun ‘18, Second cycle Jul '18-??

-Meets OM Jan '17 and acts "in love," admits "in love" Jun '18, asks for divorce Jul '18
+Meets OM Jan '17 and acts "in love," admits "in love" Jun '18, asks for divorce Jul '18, no change since, keeps "not leaving"

 • *****